Bid target Telecom Italia's auditors meet before key board meeting -sources

 A third downgrade to TIM's outlook would further strengthen Vivendi's hand in seeking a change of CEO.

-Gubitosi has close ties with KKR, which last year bought a 37.5% stake in Telecom Italia's last-mile grid and is seeking to preserve its investment.
+Gubitosi has close ties with KKR, which last year bought a 37.5% stake in Telecom Italia's last-mile grid and is seeking to preserve its investment while Italy prepares to spend billions of euros of European recovery funds on a broadband rollout.

+On Friday, the board is also expected to decide whether to grant KKR access to data for the four-week due diligence period it has requested before making a binding offer, the sources said.
+TIM is also expected to appoint advisers.

+Vivendi has just two representatives on TIM's 15-member board which has a majority of independent directors.
+Another three independent directors are seen as close to Vivendi.

+One seat belongs to state investor CDP, which holds 10% of TIM to oversee its fixed network assets, which are deemed of strategic national importance.

+Treasury-controlled CDP has so far opposed any major management changes at TIM, sources have said.

-Any management reshuffle could complicate KKR plans to pursue its offer, which is conditional on the support of the board and the government's approval.
+A management reshuffle could complicate KKR's offer, which is conditional on the support of TIM's board and the government's approval.

-Rome, which is TIM's second largest investor through state-lender CDP, has special anti-takeover powers to shield companies it deems as strategic from foreign bids.
-So far CDP has opposed any major management changes at TIM, sources have said.
+"I will not comment on this while financial markets are open," new CDP CEO Dario Scannapieco said on Thursday when asked whether the powerful institution wanted to keep or increase its shareholding.

 ($1 = 0.8913 euros)